Updated December 29, 2022

 The vaccination involves an injection into your upper arm with a thin needle.
 The shot itself will feel the same as other vaccinations you have received.

 What are the side effects?

 There have been isolated reports of more severe side effects including allergic reactions.
 You should discuss getting the vaccine with your health care provider to determine if you are at risk for a more severe reaction.
-It is also recommended that you plan to stay for at least 15-30 minutes after receiving the vaccine to monitor for a serious side effect and to receive the vaccination in a place capable of providing prompt emergency care.
+You will also be asked to stay for 15-30 minutes after receiving the vaccine to monitor for any serious side effect and to receive the vaccination in a place capable of providing prompt emergency care.

 What should I do if I have a bad reaction to the vaccine?

 If you have a bad reaction, you should notify your primary care provider immediately.
 If you are having trouble breathing, notice any sudden swelling (especially of your face or tongue), or feel faint after you have received the vaccine and left the facility, call 911 for immediate emergency care.

 The CDC and FDA encourage the public to report possible side effects (called “adverse events”) to the Vaccine Adverse Event Reporting System (VAERS)external icon external icon.
 This national system collects data to look for adverse events that are unexpected, appear to happen more often than expected, or have unusual patterns of occurrence.
 Reports to VAERS help the CDC monitor the safety of vaccines.
 Safety is a top priority.

 The CDC is also implementing a new smartphone-based tool called “v-safe” to check-in on people’s health after they receive a COVID-19 vaccine.
 When you receive your vaccine, you should also receive a v-safe information sheet telling you how to enroll in v-safe.
 If you enroll, you will receive regular text messages directing you to surveys where you can report any problems or adverse reactions you have after receiving a COVID-19 vaccine.